ADGEfficiency/course-starter-python/neuapp/blog/hypermodern-python.md

         └── __init__.py
 ```

-Then add a Python file `./general/cli.py` with our typer CLI:
+Then add a Python file `./general/cli.py` with our Typer CLI:

 ```python
 #  general/cli.py